coopengo/coog-admin/README.md

 - Start redis: be careful, redis supports and keeps his data on `/usr/local/coog/redis` (persistent event after container restarting)
     - start redis server: `./redis server`
-    - `./redis client` let you connect to your server to check this step
+    - `./redis client` lets you connect to your server to check this step

 - Start postgres: be careful, postgres keeps its data on a `/usr/local/coog/pg` (persistent even after containers restarting)